Turkish lira seesaws as cenbank intervenes, Erdogan speaks | Business

 Turkish lira seesaws as cenbank intervenes, Erdogan speaks

-The Turkish lira fluctuated sharply near a new record low on Wednesday as the central bank said it had intervened due to "unhealthy" market prices, while President Tayyip Erdogan again doubled down on his pre-election strategy of sharp rate cuts.
-The volatile trade in low liquidity came after the emerging market currency logged its second-worst month ever in November, hammered by Erdogan's endorsement of sharp monetary easing despite soaring inflation and widespread criticism.
+A sharply fluctuating Turkish lira flirted with record lows on Wednesday as the central bank said it had intervened to prop up the currency, while President Tayyip Erdogan reaffirmed his determination to stick with steep rate cuts.
+The emerging market currency logged its second worst month ever in November, hammered by Erdogan's widely criticised endorsement of sharp monetary easing despite soaring inflation.

-The Turkish lira fluctuated sharply near a new record low on Wednesday as the central bank said it had intervened due to "unhealthy" market prices, while President Tayyip Erdogan again doubled down on his pre-election strategy of sharp rate cuts.
+A sharply fluctuating Turkish lira flirted with record lows on Wednesday as the central bank said it had intervened to prop up the currency, while President Tayyip Erdogan reaffirmed his determination to stick with steep rate cuts.

-The volatile trade in low liquidity came after the emerging market currency logged its second-worst month ever in November, hammered by Erdogan's endorsement of sharp monetary easing despite soaring inflation and widespread criticism.
-The central bank - which Erdogan has overhauled and pressured this year - said in a statement it "directly" intervened in the market "via selling transactions due to unhealthy price formations in exchange rates".
+The emerging market currency logged its second worst month ever in November, hammered by Erdogan's widely criticised endorsement of sharp monetary easing despite soaring inflation.
+The central bank - which Erdogan has overhauled and pressured this year - said it had intervened directly in the market "due to unhealthy price formations in exchange rates".

-The lira, which had earlier weakened as far as 13.87 to the U.S. currency, rebounded as far as 12.42 - a rally of more than 8% on the day.
-However, by 1256 GMT, it was just 0.5% firmer at 13.35.
+The lira, which had earlier weakened as far as 13.87 to the dollar, rebounded to 12.42 - a rally of more than 8% on the day.
+However, by 1613 GMT, it was just 0.5% firmer at 13.3485.
 "We have no doubt that (CB) intervention will fail if the intention is to stabilize the currency, though it could provide some more two-way risk in the near term.
 In fact, the move worries us even more," said Brown Brothers Harriman.

+"Spending precious FX reserves suggests that the government is still holding the line in its economic policies, making the adjustment even more painful."
+Erdogan is putting his political future nL1N2SM0N5 on the line with a risky wager that driving down interest rates will reverse his skidding opinion polls ahead of elections due by mid-2023, despite the heavy economic toll that a sliding lira has taken on voters.

-'NO TURNING BACK' Turkish lira implied volatility gauges soared on Wednesday with the nine-month gauge hitting 35.8 - revisiting an all time record last seen in August 2018 when a currency crisis engulfed the country.
+Lira implied volatility gauges soared with the nine-month gauge hitting 35.8, revisiting the all-time record of August 2018, while longer-dated Turkish dollar-denominated sovereign bonds maturing 2030 or beyond slipped as much as 0.9 cent in the dollar, Tradeweb data showed.
 In an interview with state broadcaster TRT on Tuesday evening, Erdogan said there was "no turning back" from the new policy, defending an easing policy which most economists have called reckless.
-"We will see that the interest rates will fall markedly and hence there will be an improvement in exchange rates before the elections," he said.

-Polls are set for no later than mid-2023.
-"It's a dangerous experiment Erdogan is trying to run and the market is trying to warn him about the consequences," said Wisconsin-based Brian Jacobsen, senior investment strategist in multi-asset solutions at Allspring Global Investments.

-"Investors are getting more and more nervous. ...
-It's a toxic brew."
-Last month's sell-off was among the largest suffered by the lira, comparable with crises which the major emerging market economy faced in 2018, 2001 and 1994.

-Erdogan's AK Party is seeing its support tumble in opinion polls, which show Erdogan would lose head-to-head with the most likely presidential opponents.
-Since September, the central bank has cut its policy rate by 400 basis points to 15% under pressure from Erdogan, leaving real rates deeply negative, with inflation near 20%.
+Support for his AK Party is tumbling in opinion polls that show Erdogan would lose head-to-head against his most likely presidential opponents.
+Under pressure from Erdogan nL8N2SM2EN, the central bank has since September cut its policy rate by 400 basis points to 15%, leaving real rates deeply negative, with inflation near 20%.
 It is widely expected to lower it again in December.

 The opposition has called for an immediate policy reversal and snap elections.
-Economists say the depreciation and accelerated inflation - which is seen reaching 30% next year due in large part to the currency devaluation - will derail Erdogan's plan.
-Virtually all other central banks are raising rates or preparing to do so.
+Virtually all other central banks are raising rates or preparing to do so, and economists say the depreciation and accelerated inflation - which is seen reaching 30% next year due in large part to the currency devaluation - will derail Erdogan's plan.

-November inflation data will be released on Friday and a Reuters poll forecast that it will rise to an annual 20.7%, the highest level in three years.
-The growing price pressures were illustrated by figures on Wednesday showing retail prices in Turkey's largest city Istanbul jumped 4.71% month-on-month in November for an annual increase of 24.05%.

-(Additional reporting by Ece Toksabay and Rodrigo Campos in New York; Writing by Daren Butler; Editing by Jonathan Spicer, Edmund Blair, Bernadette Baum, William Maclean)
+A Reuters poll forecasts that November inflation, due on Friday, will rise to a three-year high of 20.7%.
+(Additional reporting by Ece Toksabay; Writing by Daren Butler; Editing by Jonathan Spicer, William Maclean and John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)